 INTRODUCTION

 Agriculture plays a key role in poverty reduction for poor farmers in Ethiopia and is also the backbone of the country’s economy, contributing approximately 45% of the total GDP and generating 86% of the total export earnings (MoFED, 2010).
 The Ethiopian agricultural sector is heavily dependent on rain-fed agriculture, which significantly increases its vulnerability to climate variability and change (Sinore and Wang, 2024).
 Ethiopia, its extensive areas of fertile land and diversified agro-ecological zones makes the country conducive for cultivating different kinds of crops.
 Crop production plays a crucial role in Ethiopia's economy, accounting for over 60% of the overall value of agricultural output (MOA, 2022).
 Nevertheless, crop cultivation in Ethiopia encounters various obstacles that greatly impede both productivity and sustainability.
-The sustenance of most Ethiopians is heavily reliant on agricultural production (Dawid and Mohammed).
+The sustenance of most Ethiopians is heavily reliant on agricultural production (Dawid and Mohammed?).
 Halaba Zone is one of the zones in the Central Ethiopia regional state where annual crops were mainly grown.
 The area is known in the production of maize, pepper, common bean, and finger millet.
 However, the zone faces multiple challenges that hinder crop production.
-Therefore, on at least a three-year basis, it is essential that research institutions conduct site-specific assessments to identify the major limiting factors in the mandate areas and development interventions in the identified major bottlenecks of crop production.
-Increased investment in crop technology improvement has the potential to create a sustainable impact on crop productivity increment and food security.
+Therefore, on at least a three-year basis, it is essential that research institutions conduct site-specific assessments to identify the major limiting factors in the mandate areas and developt interventions in the identified major bottlenecks of crop production.
+Increased investment in crop technology improvement indicate the technologies? has the potential to create a sustainable impact on crop productivity increment and food security.
 Therefore, this study focused on the assessment of the crop production potentials and constraints in Wera woreda, Halaba zone.

 RESEARCH METHODOLOGY